 For most of us, holidays are a great way to unwind but can be a major source of stress all at the same time.
 Generally the preparation and journey are the most tricky bits - packing everything you need without going overboard, setting off on time, and remembering to take along all the passports and travel documents - but when you factor in young children, it can seem an even more daunting undertaking.
 A 10-hour flight seems long to an adult, but to children it's a lifetime.
 Here are some tips on how to make travelling as a family less fraught and more fun.

 The main rule when helping small holidaymakers pack is to keep it light and simple, but make sure there's variety.
 Start with a new favourite cuddly toy, then an activity or character book, and finish off with a family game for you all to enjoy.
 Another way to keep the load light is to play games that don't require any props, such as I spy.
 The AA has created a long list of travel games (new window) to fend off the boredom - not just the wee ones', but yours too.
 A good selection of driving music will help make the miles fly by and allow you to shape your children's music tastes.
-A portable DVD player is a great way to keep kids entertained in the car, train or plane.
-Don't forget headphones if using in public – not everyone likes to sing along with The Little Mermaid over and over again.
+Don't forgetheadphones if using in public – not everyone likes to sing along with The Little Mermaid over and over again.

 An ideal way to pass the time while you're en route is napping.
-A neck restcomes in really handy when you want to have a quick sleep, as does a travel blanket.
+A neck restcomes in really handy when you want to have a quick sleep.
 Pack a goody bag with snacks to help liven up the monotony of the journey.
 Keep them cool and fresh with a selection of colourful lunch boxes - melted chocolate bars are a nightmare to clean up.